nrc-cnrc/MetroloPy/docs/index.rst

 version history
 ===============

-Version 0.5.0, built 26 March 2019, is the first public release.
+* Version 0.5.0, built 26 March 2019, is the first public release.
+* Version 0.5.1, built 2 April 2019, fixed some minor bugs and improved support for fraction.Fraction and mpmath.mpf values.

 author